kriskwiatkowski/draft-connolly-cfrg-hybrid-sig-considerations/draft-connolly-cfrg-hybrid-signature-considerations.md

 state, only having to keep track of the state.

-Since ML-DSA can be both prehashed and streamed, the HashML-DSA variation defined in [FIPS204] is superfluous and SHOULD NOT be used to reduce interoperability difficulties.
+Since ML-DSA can be both prehashed and streamed, the HashML-DSA variation defined in {{FIPS204}} is superfluous and SHOULD NOT be used to reduce interoperability difficulties.

 ### Security Considerations for SLH-DSA {#slh-dsa}

-SLH-DSA does not allow for prehashing or streaming messages.
-The HashSLH-DSA variant defined in [FIPS205] MAY be used to allow for prehashing and streaming.
+SLH-DSA, standardized in {{FIPS205}}, does not allow for prehashing or streaming messages.
+The HashSLH-DSA variant defined in {{FIPS205}} MAY be used to allow for prehashing and streaming.
 Alternatively, working groups can design protocols in such a fashion that any message that has to be signed is small enough to be transmitted over the network or be held in the memory of a HSM.
 If HashSLH-DSA is used, the hash function used for the prehash MUST be part of the public key.
 It is RECOMMENDED to use the same hash function for the prehash as is used for the rest of SLH-DSA, but the hash function MUST have collision resistance on par with the security level.
 (TODO maybe add a list instead of leaving it like this)

 In order to increase interoperability, it is RECOMMENDED to reduce the overall number of variants, and only pick to support either SLH-DSA or